GatsbyWestEgg/HBMS_Weather_Station/README.md

 An Esp32/8266 module is used as the microcontroller for this project This branch shows updates to features.

-The file SketchThingSpeakbme280ino is the aketch for the Esp8266 with a bme280 air pressure, temperature, relative humidity sensor.
+The file SketchThingSpeakbme280ino is the a sketch for the Esp8266 with a bme280 air pressure, temperature, relative humidity sensor.